 Your personal account stays private

-You might need a security profile
+You might need a configuration profile

 Your administrator can control some features

 Your administrator can control what you can access when your device is locked, including:

-|iCloud||Your administrator can also let you connect your device to iCloud to store data and then sync it between your authorized devices.
-They may require that your device automatically backs up to iCloud over Wi-Fi every day.
-The iOS device must be turned on, locked, and connected to a power source.|
+|iCloud||Your administrator can let you connect your device to iCloud to store data and then sync it between your authorized devices.
+Your organization might require that your device automatically backs up to iCloud every day.
+To back up to iCloud, the iOS device must be turned on, locked, and connected to a power source.|

-|Apple Handoff||Your administrator can also control whether you can use Apple Handoff® to send data between devices.|
+|Apple Handoff||Your administrator can control whether you can use Handoff to send data between devices.|

 Your administrator can control some features in Safari, including:

-If you added your work account to your Apple Watch® device, your administrator can control whether the watch locks automatically when it’s removed from your wrist.
-You can unlock it with the passcode or a paired iPhone.
+|Apple Watch||If you added your work account to your Watch device, your administrator can control whether the watch locks automatically when it’s removed from your wrist.
+You can unlock it with the passcode or a paired Apple iPhone.|